sooryanadar/Dynatrace-Problem-Report-Generator/README.md

-# Dynatrace Data Fetcher
+# Dynatrace Problem Report Fetcher

 This Python application allows you to fetch problem data from the Dynatrace API, process the data, and save it into an Excel file.
-The tool offers a graphical user interface (GUI) built with Tkinter to simplify the interaction.
+The tool offers a graphical user interface (GUI) builtin to simplify the interaction.

 ## Features